iminator25/iminator25.github.io/index.md

 ## About Me

-I am a student at the [University of British Columbia](https://www.ubc.ca/)studying Computer Science and Physics.
+I am a student at the [University of British Columbia](https://www.ubc.ca/) studying Computer Science and Physics.
 The Computer Science department at UBC is ranked 1st in Canada and 16th globally.
 I am set to Graduate in May 2020.

 I was born in Calgary, AB, raised in Greenville, SC then pursued Undergraduate studes in Vancouver at UBC.